A myth refers to a widely held but false belief or idea.

 Fact

-Avail professional advice, avoid outside noise, stay disciplined and have a goal aligned portfolio among other things and you would have a more peaceful investing journey.
+advice, avoid outside noise, stay disciplined and have a goal aligned portfolio

-For portfolio enquiriesemail us with your doubts at info@themutualfundguide.com
+For portfolio enquiries, email us with your doubts at info@themutualfundguide.com